ElmoDFGD/ElmoRim/README.md

 ### BethINI

-To get some more FPS, tweak the following value in the detail section in BethINI.
+To get some more FPS, tweak the following values in the detail section in BethINI.

-- `Shadow Resolution`: 1024
 - `Grass Density`: 60
-- `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.
+- `Remove Shadows`: Enabling this is not recommended, but can help as a last resort

 ### ENB Settings
 If you want to tweak your ENB to improve performance, consider looking at Annakin's [ENB Tips](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) guide.